NTimmons/MultiFocalStereoDisplay/README.md

 ##Building
 Use the premake file to generate the build files for your system using the provided .bat or .sh files.
+If running on Linux run './LinuxBuild/makeRun.sh' to build and immediately run the program.

 ##Running